-SWINE: "WOODFORD COUNTY BRED AND FARROWED" BREEDING GILT
+SWINE: "WOODFORD COUNTY BRED AND FARROWED" BREEDING GILT & BARROW

-The Woodford County Swine committee will sponsor a "Woodford County Bred and Farrowed" category to recognize animals bred by swine producers in Woodford County.
+The Woodford County Swine Committee will sponsor a "Woodford County Bred and Farrowed" category to recognize animals bred by swine producers in Woodford County.
 The requirements to exhibit are:

-- 1. Pigs are to be bred and farrowed on the exhibitor's farm (regardless of whether or not they live in Woodford County) or purchased from within Woodford County. - 2.
-No special Show entry is necessary, but all pigs must have been shown in the regular 4-H swine show to be eligible to show in the Woodford County Bred Class.
+- 1. Pigs are to be bred and farrowed on the exhibitor's farm (regardless of if they live in Woodford County) or purchased from within Woodford County. - 2.
+No special show entry is necessary, but all pigs must have been shown in the regular 4-H Swine Show to be eligible to show in the Woodford County Bred Class.
 Woodford County Bred classes will immediately follow corresponding regular class. - 3.
-All decisions of the Swine committee are final. - 4.
-Woodford County Swine committee will provide prize money for the following awards:

-Woodford County Grand Champion Breeding Gilt

-Woodford County Reserve Grand Breeding Gilt
+All decisions of the swine committee are final. - 4.
+Woodford County Swine Committee will provide prize money for the following awards: - Woodford County Grand Champion Breeding Gilt - Woodford County Reserve Grand Breeding Gilt - Woodford County Grand Champion Barrow - Woodford County Reserve Grand Champion Barrow

-TBD